minhpascal/documentation/deployment.rst

 This application can be deployed on Heroku or on a traditional server.

-After installation, you will be able to connect with the email *root@jarr.localhost* and the password *password*.
+After installation, you will be able to connect with the nickname *admin* and the password *password*.

 Deploying the application with Vagrant
 --------------------------------------